The-Politico/interactive-news-developer-guide/guides/pibs/making-components.md

 ## Making Component Modules

-Many times custom components have their own components inside them.
+Often custom components have their own components inside them.
 They may also have separate style files used to style them.
 In either case, you should make not just a component but a **component module.**

 POLITICO component modules are directories that look like this:
 ```